Skip to content

 Release Notes

-• Release-note authoring UI — structured editor for the narrative and the correction/restatement content
+• Release-note authoring UI — structured editor for the narrative and the three-category restatement content

-• Correction record — explicit linkage from each correction to the rule it corrects and the prior version it restates (per domain-model — ReleaseNotesCorrection)
+• Correction record — explicit linkage from each correction to the rule it corrects and the prior version it restates (per ReleaseNotesCorrection)

 • No independent lifecycle — release notes follow the publishing state of the parent WorldModel version (see Lifecycle is the version’s, not the notes’)

 • Release notes are first-class.
-They are an authority artifact of the world model, not an auxiliary document (ADR-026).
+They are an authority artifact of the world model, not an auxiliary document per ADR-026.

 • Corrections live in the correcting version’s release notes.
 There is no separate restatement protocol, no retroactive card mutation, and no automatic recertification — these absences are deliberate.

-• Cross-version comparability flows through authority_version on the system card (ADR-015).
+• Cross-version comparability flows through the world_model_version field on the decision response and the World Model Card per ADR-082 D2.
 Readers comparing cards across versions reconcile differences by reading the intervening release notes.

 • Recertification is subject-driven.
-A downstream subject may choose to recertify against a new version after reading its release notes; that choice is not automatic.
+A downstream subject may choose to evaluate against a new version after reading its release notes; that choice is not automatic.

 Lifecycle is the version’s, not the notes’